AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 #### Detecting Event Types

 To build our news event monitoring system, we will need a way of classifying news events according to their type.
-We can approach this as a text-classification task, with an interesting twist: we may not know the types of events up-front.
+We can approach this as a standard text-classification task, but with an interesting twist: we may not know the types of events up-front.
 In other words, we want to design a pipeline that supports the addition of new labels on-the-fly.

 In another twist: we may not have _**any**_ training data at all for the classes we want to detect.
 We might just have